microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerTestDesignSpecification.md

 * Check OS Version Pattern
 	* The MS-SMB model checks the SUT OS version on which the requirements are to be verified and stores this information as a variable for further use.
 * Check Return Value Pattern
-	* The MS-SMB model verifies protocol model actions°Ø return values to cover the related requirements.
+	* The MS-SMB model verifies protocol model actions‚Äô return values to cover the related requirements.
 For example, the model will verify the enumeration MessageStatus in the responses.
 * Helper File Pattern:
 	* The MS-SMB model adds a new file ModelHelper.cs in Model project, and designs the capture requirement method in ModelHelper.cs file.

 ##### <a name="2.2.2.3"/>2.2.2.3	States in Model

-* Before establishing the session: Global variable °∞smbState°± is used for binding the model logic and state transfer.
+* Before establishing the session: Global variable ‚ÄúsmbState‚Äù is used for binding the model logic and state transfer.
 * After establishing the session, all the abstracted data defined in connection are used for state transfer.
 * Two accepting conditions are defined in model program:
 	* The session is closed because of error response;